|Timor-Leste Petroleum Fund / Fundu Petroliferu|

 |Rendimentu petroleum barak mak Timor-Leste hetan agora mai husi Bayu-Undan iha Area Dezenvolvimentu Petroleum Konjuntu ne’ebé estabelese husi Tratadu Tasi Timor.
 Area ida ne'e kontrola husi Autoridade Petroleum Nasional (eis-Timor Sea Designated Authority ka Autoridade Designadu Tasi Timor) ne’ebé publika rendimentu kada fulan no informasaun seluk tan iha http://www.anp-tl.org/webs/anptlweb.nsf/vwLafaekFTPListl.
 Relatoriu trimestral husi ABP tau hamutuk rendimentu ba Fundu Petroleum hanesan “Reseita husi selu taxa nian”, inklui pagamentu hirak ne’ebé husi ANP/TSDA nune’e mos ho pagamentu diretamente husi kompanha sira ba governu RDTL.|

-World oil market prices have dropped sharply since mid-2014, as shown in the graph at left.
+World oil market prices dropped sharply in mid-2014, as shown in the graph at left.
+Although they began to recover in 2016-2018, they fell 25% in late 2018 and even more sharply in March 2020.
 This reduces Timor-Leste's oil income, compounding the impact of declining production.

 The U.S. dollar has also risen in value relative to other currencies.
 This reduces inflation and should lower the cost of imports, but it also reduces the value of Petroleum Fund investments denominated in other currencies.
 Foreign exchanges losses to the Fund were $426 million in 2014 and $302 million in 2015, more than the Fund earned in interest and dividends during those two years.
-In fact, the total return on the Fund's investments during 2015 was less than zero.
+In fact, the total return on the Fund's investments during 2015 was negative $21 million.
+During 2018, the Fund endured $460 million in investment losses.

-The Ministry of Finance has been reducing its predictions for future oil and gas revenues, as shown in the Asian Development Bank's graph at left comparing the Government's last three annual budget forecasts.
-However, oil prices fell markedly after the 2015 budget forecast was made, and revenues are likely to be even less.
-In fact, if the price stays below $50/barrel, Bayu-Undan could become unprofitable and end operations even sooner than planned.
-Kitan is already being decommissioned.
+The Ministry of Finance has been reducing its predictions for future oil and gas revenues, as shown in the graph at left comparing the Government's recent annual budget forecasts.
+Oil prices fell markedly after the 2015 budget forecast was made, the fields are being depleted, and Kitan has already been decommissioned.

-Petroleum experts debate whether Bayu-Undan will last until 2020 or 2022, and economists and politicians differ as to whether the savings in the Petroleum Fund will run out in 2025 or 2028.
-However, the fundamental non-sustainability of Timor-Leste's oil-export-dependent economy is unavoidable.
+Petroleum experts debated whether Bayu-Undan will last until 2022 or 2023, and economists and politicians differ as to whether the savings in the Petroleum Fund will run out in 2030 or 2036.
+Some dream of untold additional wealth from onshore fields, Chuditch or Greater Sunrise, but a 2021 La'o Hamutuk analysis shows that this is unrealistic.